Ford Mustang Mach-E: 2020–22 models

+2023 models and charging standards change

-For the 2023 Model year ford began utilizing LFP battery Technology in the Mach E and updated battery pack gross capacities.
+For the 2023 model year, Ford began offering LFP battery chemistry in the Mach-E and updated battery pack gross capacities.
 In May 2023, Ford announced integration of the North American Charging System (NACS) DC fast charging system into their electric vehicles.
 Existing Ford electric models will be able to connect to the NACS system and its chargers by use of an adapter.
 Both will thus have access to the extensive NACS charging network with more than 12,000 chargers worldwide.

-New built Ford EVs will at some point have native a NACS charge ports on the vehicle, but as of the 2025 Model year Ford still sells the Mach E with a native CCS1 port in the US market and offers a NACS to CCS1 adapter as an option on 2025 models, and is available to purchase through Ford Dealers for $200 if a vehicle was not optioned with it from the factory.
+Ford EVs will eventually have native a NACS charge ports on the vehicle, but as of the 2025 model year Ford still sells the Mach-E with a native CCS1 port in the US market and offers a NACS to CCS1 adapter as an option on 2025 models.
+It is available to purchase through Ford Dealers for $200 if a vehicle was not optioned with it from the factory.